alibaba/arthas/site/docs/en/doc/advanced-use.md

 - [Batch Processing](batch-support.md)

-## as.sh and arthas-boot tips
+## as3.sh and arthas-boot3 tips

 - Select the process to be attached via the `select` option.

-Normally, `as.sh`/`arthas-boot.jar` needs to a pid, bacause the pid will change.
+Normally, `as3.sh`/`arthas-boot3.jar` needs to a pid, bacause the pid will change.

 For example, with `math-game.jar` already started, use the `jps` command to see.